I hop on the scale, and I’m thrilled to see that it reads ’55 pounds.’ Sweet, the diet has paid off!

 Located on a hill overlooking the city, the Observatory also has giant telescopes, interactive space debris exhibits where you can explode virtual meteors into the Earth’s surface to view the potential damage, and much more.

 It’s a great place for anyone who’s interested in science and the solar system.
 Or anyone who just wants a killer view of L.A.
+Read on for info and tips, including the best time to visit Griffith Observatory.

 Griffith J. Griffith – what a strange man